nimaperera99/trying-/README.md

-# trying-
+# trying and best
-this is for try
+this is for try and best